Diane Modahl: Career

 In 1993, now competing as Diane Modahl, she had perhaps the best season of her career, consistently running below two minutes for 800m, with her seasons best being 1:59.00 in Zurich.
 At the 1993 World Championships in Stuttgart, she ran 1:59.12 in the semifinals to qualify for the final.
 In the final, won by Maria Mutola, she finished fourth in 1:59.42.
 Modahl was ranked in the top ten of the Track & Field News 800m world merit rankings for the second time in 1993, again at number seven.
 In 1994, she won her fifth AAAs 800m title and won the 800m at the European Cup in Gateshead, edging out Patricia Djate of France.
 However at that years European Championships in Helsinki, she was eliminated in the semifinals, running 2:02.18.

 Modahl returned to competition in 1996 and finished second behind Kelly Holmes in the 800 metres at the British Olympic trials in June, running 1:59.87.
 At the Atlanta Olympic Games in August, she pulled a hamstring in her heat, 50m from the finish.
 In 1998, she won her sixth AAAs 800m title, before going on to win the 800m bronze medal at the Commonwealth Games in Kuala Lumpur in the world class time of 1:58.81.
 She competed at her fourth Olympic Games in Sydney 2000, where she was eliminated in the heats running 2:02.41.
-She retired in 2002 but returned several years later and represented England and won a bronze medal in the 800 metres event, at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia.
+She retired in 2002.